Salona Kushwaha: Social work

 The Women's Polytechnic College, Village Jahanpur of Tilhar was inaugurated by MLA Salona Kushwaha, and since then on the demand of the local girls.
 On 14 September 2022, the water tank in the arrangement of pure drinking water was made.
 The electric bus service from Shahjahanpur to Polytechnic College Jahanpur Tilhar for the movement of the girl students started and made an easy way for the convenience of the girl students.

-Constantly absorbed in public service, on 14 September gave a unique gift to the Nagar Panchayat Nigohi providing Street lights, and a Sky lift machine.
+Constantly absorbed in public service, on 14 September she gave a unique gift to the Nagar Panchayat Nigohi providing Street lights, and a Sky lift machine.